-How to prepare for a photo shoot on Koh Samui?
+How to prepare for a photo shoot?

 A professional photographer will definitely help you to prepare for the shooting, but in order for your initial conversation to be productive, even before you start looking for a photographer, ask yourself these couple of questions.